sionjlewis/Power-Platform/Sandpit-Shared-Assets/README.md

 # Sandpit: Shared Assets

-The sandpit consists of two solutions:
+The sandpit consists of two solutions that demonstrate how to reuse components in a Canvas App:

 1. **Sandpit: Shared Assets** - contains the shared Component Library.
 2. **Sandpit: Canvas App** - contains a Canvas app to test the process of sharing a Component Library within an environment.